SOLAR KNIGHT

 "This ends now, Tellius!" called out Azinax.
 "You're not getting away this time!"

 "Wrong and wrong," quipped Tellius as the dragon construct stirred to life.
 Its movements were stilted and uncanny, almost like the artificial animacy of the undead, though Azinax could sense no taint of necromancy within it.
 "You were always so lacking in vision, never seeing beyond the end of your nose unless someone told you to.
-People like you bore me, Azinax, and I cannot afford to waste any more time on boring people."
+People like you bore me, Azinax, and I have no intention of wasting any more time on boring people."

 As Tellius spoke, Dain and Cinder climbed up behind him onto the dragon construct's back.
 Azinax ran towards them, but the construct was already spreading its wings.
 As it soared overhead, it craned its neck back to look directly at Azinax, its mouth emitted a beam of crackling black energy.
 Azinax saw and understood what was about to happen far faster than she could react to it.
 She flung herself to the side to dodge, sensing somehow that she had begun the movement too late, and yet the streak of energy seemed to curve right past her.
 She heard a grunt of exertion from Micaiah followed by the cadence of stumbling footsteps but was too focused on Tellius to pay much heed.
 A peculiar pall had settled over the chamber as the construct's attack had ripped through it, and the light of the continual flames illuminating it had attenuated to the point of plunging the chamber into unnatural gloom.
 The dragon construct seemed to recede away into the darkness, almost completely obscured as it disappeared into the tunnel in the ceiling.